flatironinstitute/finufft/README.md

  `python_tests` : accuracy and speed tests and examples using the python wrappers
  `contrib` : 3rd-party code
  `doc` : contains the manual
- `setup.py` : enables building and installing of the python wrappers using pip3
+ `setup.py` : enables building and installing of the python wrappers using pip or pip3
  `README.md` : this file
  `INSTALL.md` : installation instructions for various operating systems
  `LICENSE` : how you may use this software